SAP/fundamental-tools/abap-value-help/README.md

 ![dialog](https://raw.githubusercontent.com/SAP/fundamental-tools/main/abap-value-help/doc/assets/ValueInputHelpsDialog.jpg)

-Dynamically created dialog requires no development efforts but has restrictions:
+Dynamically created dialog has two restrictions:

-- Some elementary Value Helps return search errors they return, like "Dynpro sent in background ...".
+- Some elementary Value Helps return search errors, like "Dynpro sent in background ...".
-  Array of their id-s should be passed via `shlp.blacklist`, as shown above, to prevent their usage.
+  Array of their id-s should be passed via `shlp.blocklist`, as shown above, to prevent their usage.
-  Low effort to add the id but each Value Help search should be tested upfront.
+  The "discovery" of these non-working Value Helps, requires manual or automatic test.

 - Value Help selection parameters lack Value Helps for themselves

 ### Static Value Help dialog

 Static Value Help dialogs come to the rescue.
-Automatically generated in design-time, they do not have above mentioned limitations and can be manually fine-tuned.
-Activated the same way via custom attribute.
+Automatically generated in design-time, they are activated using the same custom attribute and do not have above mentioned restrictions.
+They do have two more advantages:

-Use the [abap-api-tools](https://github.com/SAP/fundamental-tools/blob/main/abap-api-tools/README.md) `-h` option to parse Value Help descriptors (`get` command) and generate static Value Help dialogs (`make` command).
+- Can be manually fine-tuned, functionally and visually

-All Value Helps are automatically tested and in case of search errors, black-listed with the error message.
+- All Value Helps are automatically tested by [abap-api-tools](https://github.com/SAP/fundamental-tools/tree/main/abap-api-tools) generator.
+In case of search errors, the block-list attribute is attached to non-working Helps

+Static Value Help dialogs are generated using [abap-api-tools](https://github.com/SAP/fundamental-tools/blob/main/abap-api-tools/README.md) with `-h` option.

 ```shell
 abap get MME -c config/equipment -h